 Current data management practices present a significant barrier to understanding and managing the state's energy storage portfolio and adapting planning assumptions and policies quickly to market changes.
 Under the status quo, the data management problem will become much worse due to explosive growth in the energy storage market across all grid domains, types of installations, and use cases.
+Without advancements in this area within 1-2 years of a resource being online.
+The industry has developed national and international safety best practices that require certain state and local actions towards risk assessment, risk management, and emergency preparedness.
+The degree of state and local engagement on this issue will likely impact safety event outcomes, the speed and quality of the permitting and development process for storage, and whether or not safety events result in extended outages of storage resources and any co-located generation or critical facilities.

-Without advancements in this area policymakers do not have the tools to track benefit and cost trends, to gauge resource or portfolio performance, or to identify opportunities to expand use cases to incorporate additional services.
+Resilience needs are rising due climate change- policymakers do not have the tools to track benefit use cases to incorporate additional services.